Find my AirPods: How to Locate missing AirPods, AirPods Pro, and AirPods Max

-5. Lastly, there is also the Play Sound option, similar to what you get on Find My, which chimes your AirPods to help you locate them.
+5. Lastly, the Play Sound option is similar to what you get on Find My, which chimes your AirPods to help you locate them.

-Using either of the two methods listed above, you should be able to track and locate your missing AirPods in an ideal scenario.
+Using either of the two methods listed above, you should be able to track and locate your lost earbud or missing AirPods Max in an ideal scenario.
 Since, even though these methods work fine most of the time, they are dependent on a few factors — like the ones we’ve listed initially — to work in your favor.